Let's Get Started

 This page is a comprehensive resource on best practices, safety and maintenance tips for your new Egg.

 Questions?
-Call (or text) 651-560-2038.
+Call 651-560-2038.
 Otherwise, email support@paddlenorth.com.
 Our team is here to ensure you have a blast on the water.
 Thank you for supporting our small business.

 What's Inside?